aeon-toolkit/aeon/docs/governance.md

 project through participating in discussions and influencing the decision-making process.

+### Supporting Developer

+Supporting developers are contributors who have been nominated by a core developer and have been granted write access to the `aeon` repository.
+No vote is required for this role.
+Supporting developers can have access revoked at any time by a core developer if determined to be abusing this access.
+Supporting developers will have access removed after 6 months of inactivity.

 ### Core Developers

 Core developers are community members that have made significant contributions and are